Technique of Semen collection

 Agglutination of motile spermatozoa may be head-to-head, head-to-tail or tail-to-tail.
 Agglutination of spermatozoa suggests the existence of anti-sperm antibodies.
 The agglutination of mobile spermatozoa to each other has to be separated from non-specific adherence of immobile spermatozoa and from the adherence of motile spermatozoa to epithelial cells or debris.
 The extent and nature of agglutination should be judged with the following graduation:

-- Grade 1 (isolated): <10 spermatozoa per agglutinate, many mobile sperm
+- Grade 1 (isolated): <10 spermatozoa per agglutinate, many free mobile sperm

-- Grade 2 (moderate): 10–50 spermatozoa per agglutinate, many mobile sperm
+- Grade 2 (moderate): 10–50 spermatozoa per agglutinate, many free mobile sperm

-- Grade 3 (strong): agglutinates with >50 spermatozoa, only few mobile spermatozoa
+- Grade 3 (strong): agglutinates with >50 spermatozoa, only few free mobile spermatozoa

-- Grade 4 (complete): completely agglutinated spermatozoa, no mobile spermatozoa visible
+- Grade 4 (complete): completely agglutinated spermatozoa, no mobile free spermatozoa visible

-Microscopic examination of the semen shows next to spermatozoa also epithelial cells and round cells, which can be leukocytes or immature germ cells.
+Next to spermatozoa the semen may also show epithelial cells and round cells, which can be leukocytes or immature germ cells.
 The further differentiation of round cells is made by staining with the peroxidase: peroxidase-positive cells are leukocytes.

 Assessment of sperm motility: